 Can I appeal a denied workers' compensation claim?

-The BWC has 28 days to decide to allow or deny your claim.
-If you or your employer disagrees with the BWC’s decision, either party can file an appeal with the Industrial Commission (IC) within 14 days.
+The BWC has 28 days to allow or deny your claim.
+If you or your employer disagrees with BWC’s decision, either party can file an appeal with the Industrial Commission (IC) within 14 days.

 There are three hearing levels for workers’ claims at the IC:

 • District level hearings — These take place in locations throughout Ohio within 45 days of filing an appeal.
 The district hearing officer will decide within seven days.
 The IC sends both parties a written notice of the hearing officer’s decision.
 Each party has 14 days from receipt of the district hearing officer’s decision to file an appeal to the next level.

 • Staff level hearings — These take place within 45 days after an appeal of the district hearing officer’s decision is filed.
 The staff hearing officer will decide within seven days.
 The IC will send each party a written notice of the staff hearing officer’s decision.
 Each party has 14 days from receiving the staff hearing officer’s decision to file an appeal to the next level.